Updated: Jun 15

 Veggies: We offer the dogs raw veggies for treats and toys.
 Coo will defend her carrot stick like it is the most precious item in the world.
 Sweet potato, carrot, broccoli, and many other veggies are great foods for dogs.
 We don't make these items a staple for them each day, but they offer great fun from time to time.
 You can use items like pumpkin and sweet potato to help your dog gain weight if needed as well.

-*We chose Orijen brand dog food after reading a reviews.com article that reviewed over 3000 dog food brands and formulas to find the best options for pet owners like us.
-Read the updated article for yourself!
+*We chose Orijen brand dog food after doing lots of research on https://dogfood.guide.
 Orijen pet foods purchased in Canada are made in Alberta at a very high quality standard.
 We are basing our experience on kibble made in Canada with Canadian ingredients.
-Read our previous blog called Food for Thought for more information.
 We are not promoting Orijen for commercial purposes.
 We just really like the product.